What is a serviced office?

 In some cases a workspace can be both a serviced office and a coworking space, as both are known to provide flexible leasing and in-house facilities and services.

-However, there are three key differences to be found between serviced offices and coworking spaces:
+There are three key differences between serviced offices and coworking spaces:

-To learn more about coworking, visit our guide to everything you need to know about it here.
+To learn more about coworking, visit our comprehensive guide on what is coworking.

 Many businesses never move out of serviced offices as they find that, for them, the mix of services represent good value in the long term.

 Others move on once they have stabilised in size – whether to achieve better value for money or a better image with their own office building.
 A larger business might want to provide its own perks – such as food and games – to employees, and display its own signage above the front door.